jennosgroup/laramedia/README.md

 ### Setup

-Run the `php artisan migrate` command after installing the package.

 Publish the package configuration file with artisan command `php artisan vendor:publish --tag=laramedia-config`.

 Publish the package assets with artisan command `php artisan vendor:publish --tag=laramedia-assets`.

+Once you happy with the default configuration settings, run the `php artisan migrate` command after installing the package.

 In the head section of your html file, include the following block of code before your stylesheets and scripts declaration: